joomla/Manual/docs/general-concepts/javascript/adding-javascript.md

 $wa->getRegistry()->addExtensionRegistryFile('mod_example');
 ```

-The code above will get Joomla to process media/mod_example/joomla.asset.json.
+The code above will get Joomla to process media/mod_example/joomla.asset.json and register the assets within it.

 ### 4 Use your asset in your PHP Code